Gastrostomy Tube (G-Tube)

 - a dislodged tube

-- a blocked or clogged tube
+- a blocked tube

 - any signs of infection (including redness, swelling, or warmth at the tube site; discharge that’s yellow, green, or foul-smelling; fever)